 “But if the other really is weaker, argues Paul, then that is all the more reason not to maintain our own rightness.
 We are not to be stubborn and overbearing, but rather to surrender for the sake of love.
 Rightness, whenever it seeks to dominate, becomes wrongness, no matter how right it may be.
 Would we rather be right than happy?”

-The term, “right fighting” comes to mind in the way some spouses approach conflict.
-The feeling of being “right” seems to be their main goal.
-Right-fighting happens when someone is caught up in the emotionality of the fight.
-The person willing to go to any length, to prove that he or she is “right.”
-They continue to fight, even if it means that the relationship is damaged, as a result.
+The term, “Right Fighting” comes to mind in the way some spouses approach conflict.
+The feeling of being “right” is their main goal.
+The person is willing to go to any length, to prove that he or she is “right.”
+So, even if the relationship is damaged in the process, they continue to fight.
+And that just complicates matters all the more.

-Prayerfully consider —are you a “right-fighter” in how you approach disagreements with your spouse?
-Or are you someone who remembers that you are to “look not only to your own interests, but also to the interests of others” (including your spouse) in humility?
+Prayerfully consider if you a “right-fighter” in how you approach disagreements with your spouse.
+Or are you able to keep in mind that you are to “look not only to your own interests, but also to the interests of others” (including your spouse) in humility, and even in submission?
+The second approach is difficult to do, no doubt!

 Author Mike Mason adds to this point: